top of page

 Metals and Inorganic Materials

-Although current U.S. tariffs on aluminum are painful, Canada’s natural resources and processing capabilities in aluminum, copper, nickel, and inorganic materials remain indispensable to the U.S. automotive, machinery, aerospace, and defence sectors.
+Although current U.S. tariffs on aluminum are painful, Canada’s natural resources and processing capabilities in aluminum, copper, nickel, and inorganic materials remain indispensable to the U.S. automotive, data centers (AI), electronics, advanced industrial, aerospace, and defence sectors.
 Supply chains have not yet shown visible disruption, but that stability is not guaranteed.
 Should the U.S. maintain a rigid tariff posture, Canada has alternative global customers.
 Canada’s leadership understands this dynamic well, and it strengthens our negotiating position.

 Fertilizers and Pulp Products